COVID / Safety / Medical

 During your retreat:

-In the event of COVID-19 illness
+In the event of COVID illness

-• If you test positive for COVID-19 on arrival, you will be unable to remain at Vallecitos.
-We do not have the ability or expertise to support you.
-For those of you who would need to be picked up or make travel arrangements, we can accommodate your brief stay in quarantine accommodations separate from the active retreat container while you make plans to depart.
-Please consider this in advance so you can plan what you would do.
+- For those of you who would need to be picked up or make travel arrangements, we can accommodate your brief stay in isolation accommodations separate from the active retreat container while you make plans to depart.

 Information is subject to change as conditions merit.